Save a copy of a layer

 4. Click Save.

-A new feature layer item is created in your My Content list, but nothing on the map appears to change.
+A new feature layer item is created in your Content list, but nothing on the map appears to change.

 5. On the Settings toolbar, click the Properties button.